What if I told you nobody actually buys products. Weird, right? Maybe, but let's delve into the why. Consciously or not, what people buy is value.

 They key is to always be thinking, studying, designing, building, and improving.
 Also, never forget that a product is no more than a means to an end.
 I hope I was able to provide some insight, and I'd love to hear your feedback in the comments below.
 In order to deliver good products, you must build bridges and deliver value.

-A dedicated and creative professional.
-Someone who loves to be with his family, study about computers and software, and write fiction.
+Jimmy Mayal is a Product Manager at Avenue Code.
+He is a dedicated and creative professional.
+He also loves being with his family, studying computers and software, and writing fiction.